emimontesdeoca/emimontesdeoca.github.io/_posts/2019-05-06-embedded-resources-and-external-resources.md

 For example, let's say that the base language is using informal language and a client want formal languague because their clients are older people.

 Also note that this solutions is for several languages, we will be using English and Spanish.

+*My mother language is not english si I apologize for any mistakes in the tutorial.
+If you find mistakes and want to fix them, you can open a pull request at [this repo](https://github.com/emimontesdeoca/emimontesdeoca.github.io) and I'll gladly aprove it!*

 # Resources